Direct Sales, MLM, Pyramid Scheme + Beautycounter Opportunity: Honest Thoughts from a Consultant

 Keep in mind, this is NOT the main source of income or priority for the majority of the consultant base.
 In fact, on my team of 100+, less than 5 use this a significant stream of income to their small businesses (they work similar to me - Beautycounter is a big source of my income streams, but not my only one.)
 Everyone else uses this a side hustle, hobby, money to pay for kid's activities, vacations, groceries, etc.

 When I poll my consultants, many are using this opportunity as a discount on products they already use/love and to take the burden off of their household (aka groceries, gas, etc).
 They are totally content with the amount of effort they put in and the amount they receive.
 Their sentiments reflect the numbers above.

-That said, this CAN be a lucrative opportunity.
+That said, this truly is a fabulous opportunity.

 I was working 3 (maybe 4 depending on your view of primary caretaker/stay-at-home-mom) other jobs when I was hustling to actively build my Beautycounter business (Content Coordinator for Balanced Bites, Communications/Social media for a Country Club, My BC/other business, Charlotte's primary caretaker).
-Since then, I now only work Beautycounter + Motherhood Grace (my other business) while taking care of my daughter.
+Today, I work Beautycounter + Motherhood Grace (my other business) while taking care of my daughter.

 Why do I think I was successful with Beautycounter compared to over MLM opportunities?

 (1) Social mission.
 Making an impact.
 My work is more than face cream and lipstick, it's about changing the landscape of our products and exposing the truths.
 This is important to me.

 (2) Every person uses face wash, body wash, cosmetic products... having something safe that performs is icing on top.
 No convincing someone they need to use skincare (I am NOT in the market of convincing).
 If they want to switch to safer, I'm here!